In this devotional we will explore how, despite our flaws, to gain access to the almighty God.

 In short, even some people who followed the Levitical cultus were precluded from drawing near to God.
 Why?
 Because God desires repentance and faith.
 When OT saints wanted access to God they did not necessarily use the cultus (that is, the Levitical practices, for instance).
 Instead, they used other means such as petition, prayer, and repentance.
 The law was useful in the past, not to bring access to God, but to provide standards for civilization.
 Sacrifice and law keeping did not fain superb audience with God, faith and repentance did; and, oftentimes, faith and repentance would lead to sacrifice and law keeping (under the old covenant).
 Now, faith and repentance leads to modern Christian cultus implemented by Christ (e.g. baptism, Lord’s Supper, covenanting oneself with a church, et. al).

 What an amazing hyphenated statement: the law completes nothing, or law keeping gives no access to God whatsoever.
 If one does not believe this truth from this text, they are by definition a legalist.
+I’ll say it again, anyone who believed they gain access to God by keeping the law is a legalist and according to this very verse, has no access to God whatsoever.
+If you think you can gain God’s good favor by only behavior, you should check who is really your savior.
+All that you do is never enough!
+That’s why we think God’s law is so tough.
+Only the Christ superbly performs the law.
+Only his death can work to reverse our fall.
 This is what separates Christianity from the other major monotheistic religions.
 Islam and Judaism gain access to God by law keeping.
 True salvation is by grace alone, through faith alone, by knowledge of the scripture alone, in Christ alone, to the glory of God alone.

 God’s purpose for every believer’s life is purification.
 We have a more strict law than even the law of Moses because the law of Christ binds even the conscious and the heart.
 Our thoughts and attitudes must conform to the image of Christ, otherwise we do not meed his standards of purity and cannot have access to God.